andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 ### JIRA

-Gaunt Sloth supports two methods to integrate with JIRA:
+Gaunt Sloth supports three methods to integrate with JIRA:

+#### Atlassian MCP

+MCP can be used in `chat` and `code` commands.

+Gaunt Sloth has OAuth client for MCP and is confirmed to work with public Jira MCP.

 #### 1. Modern Jira REST API (Scoped Token)

+Jira API is used with `pr` and `review` commands.

 This method uses the Atlassian REST API v3 with a Personal Access Token (PAT).
 It requires your Atlassian Cloud ID.